telliott99/Swift-frameworks/files/c_static_library_app.md

 ####Method 5:  Objective-C app

-* Now, make a new Xcode project, a Cocoa app called **Myapp** on the Desktop, written in **Objective-C**.
+* Now, make a new Xcode project, a Cocoa app called **UseStaticLib** on the Desktop, choose **Objective-C** for the language.

-Add the library to the project by clicking + on Linked Frameworks and Libraries, with the project selected in the project navigator.
+Link the library to the project by clicking + on Linked Frameworks and Libraries, with the project selected in the project navigator.

 ![](figs/linked.png)